Religion of the Shang dynasty: Posthumous naming

-Each of the Shang ancestor spirits was given a posthumous name that contains one of the 10-cycle Heavenly Stems.
+The Shang ascribed to each ancestor spirit a posthumous name that contains one of the 10-cycle Heavenly Stems.
 The sole exception to this convention is Wang Hai (王亥), the ancestor-like Former Lord whose name instead incorporates the twelfth Earthly Branch instead of one of the ten Stems.
 It seems that the ritualised process of assigning day-names to the dead involved divination, which would allow deterministic elements as well as human manipulation.
 Explanations have been given as to why the calendar was used for naming ancestors, but none is supported by direct evidence.

 The American sinologist David Nivison has speculated about seemingly inherent patterns in the naming tradition, such as naming after first day of inaugural year, restraint from naming gui for dynastic kings, and avoiding the same name as the previous king.
-The Shang seemed to have a naming bias toward three stems – yi, ding, and jia – when naming male ascendants.
-Shang female ancestors were often accorded xin, ren, and gui as their posthumous names, conforming to principles that differ from those applied to their male counterparts.
+The Shang seemed to have a naming bias toward three stems – yi, ding, and jia – when naming male ascendants, and xin, ren, and gui when naming ancestresses.
 The stem-name of an ancestral spirit tended to dictate his or her day of receiving sacrifices – for example: out of 90 dates taken from a sample, Zu Yi received sacrifices on the yi day 53 times.

 Posthumous names of some kings might be related to Shang cosmology, especially names with stems jia, ding and yi, which were probably projections of the celestial square.
 As such, the spirits referred to by these stem-names became perceived as powerful gods whose will significantly affected the living realm.

 As there were more spirits than stems, the Shang added epithet-like prefixes to their names.
 Some prefixes indicate the specific familial relationship between the addressed ancestor and the reigning ruler; the characters are often used for a much broader range of meanings than their modern equivalents: